 Issue 16 has Green Lantern fighting Steppenwolf on even ground until Brutaal steps in.
 They literally stomp Green Lantern within an inch of his life.

 In issue 17, Dr. Fate tries to fight Brutaal, thinking his magic will give him an advantage.
-It doesn't and Brutaal/Superman actually cracks the Helmet of Fate.
+It doesn't and Brutaal/Superman's clone actually cracks the Helmet of Fate.
 Luckily, the Flash rescues Fate before he's killed.

 Darker and Edgier: The new Batman, who's willing to kill much more (in fact he isn't shown using any non-lethal methods), complete with a red and black costume.

 Differently Powered Individual: Superheroes are commonly called "Wonders"—according to Word of God, this is due to Wonder Woman being the first public superhero (as opposed to Superman being first, leading to the term "superhero").
-Super-villains are called "Terrors".
+Jay calls the Hunger Dogs "Terrors", but it's so far unclear if this is an established term for "supervillain" or just something Jay made up on the spot.

 Healing Factor: Grundy has an impressive one; even reforming after having his head punched to a pulp by Green Lantern.